zhen69/Matrix-Calculator/README.md

 # Matrix-Calculator
-Programmed a calculator that would compute a series of matrix operations, such as addition, multiplication, and transposition.
+Programmed a calculator that computes matrix expressions such as addition, multiplication, and transposition.

 <h2>Description</h2>
 When working with matrices, students often have to spend lots of time evaluating the entire expression.
-Hence, to help students with their assignments, this program permits users to enter the matrix problems in a text file, where it would be scanned and evaluated by the code.
+Hence, to help students with their assignments, this program permits users to enter the matrix problems in a text file, which would be scanned and evaluated.
 This program could solve order operations involving addition, multiplication, and transposition.
 Every time the program creates a new matrix or solves an expression, it adds the result to a matrix binary search tree.
-When the program reaches the end of the file, it would print out the result of the latest resolved expression.
+The program prints out the solution of the latest expression when it reaches the end of the file.
 <br><br>
 <b>Notes/Warnings:</b>
 <ul>